LLM-TabLogic: Preserving Inter-Column Logical Relationships in Synthetic Tabular Data via Prompt-Guided Latent Diffusion: Abstract

 \section{Abstract}

-Synthetic tabular data have widespread applications in industrial domains such as healthcare, finance, and supply chains, owing to their potential to protect privacy and mitigate data scarcity.
-However, generating realistic synthetic tabular data while preserving inter-column logical relationships remains a significant challenge for the existing generative models.
-To address these challenges, we propose LLM-TabFlow, a novel approach that leverages Large Language Model (LLM) reasoning to capture complex inter-column relationships and compress tabular data, while using Score-based Diffusion to model the distribution of the compressed data in latent space.
-Additionally, we introduce an evaluation framework, which is absent in literature, to fairly assess the performance of synthetic tabular data generation methods in real-world contexts.
-Using this framework, we conduct extensive experiments on two real-world industrial datasets, evaluating LLM-TabFlow against other five baseline methods, including SMOTE (an interpolation-based approach) and other state-of-the-art generative models.
-Our results show that LLM-TabFlow outperforms all baselines, fully preserving inter-column relationships while achieving the best balance between data fidelity, utility, and privacy.
-This study is the first to explicitly address inter-column relationship preservation in synthetic tabular data generation, offering new insights for developing more realistic and reliable tabular data generation methods.
+Synthetic tabular data are increasingly being used to replace real data, serving as an effective solution that simultaneously protects privacy and addresses data scarcity.
+However, in addition to preserving global statistical properties, synthetic datasets must also maintain domain-specific logical consistency—especially in complex systems like supply chains, where fields such as shipment dates, locations, and product categories must remain logically consistent for real-world usability.
+Existing generative models often overlook these inter-coloumn relationships, leading to unreliable synthetic tabular data in real-world application.
+To address these challenges, we propose LLM-TabLogic, a novel approach that leverages Large Language Model (LLM) reasoning to capture and compress the complex logical and relationships among tabular columns, while these conditional information are passed into a Score-based Diffusion for data generation in latent space.
+Through extensive experiments on real-world industrial datasets, we evaluate LLM-TabLogic for column reasoning and data generation, comparing it with five baselines including SMOTE and state-of-the-art generative models.
+Our results show that LLM-TabLogic demonstrates strong generalization in logical inference, achieving over 90\% accuracy on unseen tables.
+And our method outperforms all baselines in data generation by fully preserves inter-column relationships while maintaining the best balance between data fidelity, utility, and privacy.
+This study presents the first method to effectively preserve inter-column relationships in synthetic tabular data generation without requiring domain knowledge, offering new insights for creating logically consistent real-world tabular data.
+The code is available at \href{https://github.com/Yunbo-max/TabKG} {https://github.com/Yunbo-max/TabKG}.